informatica-na-presales-ops/sync-security-groups/README.md

 Security group rules that specify other security groups instead of IP ranges will not be affected.

 To find the desired list of IP addresses, the tool will perform an HTTP GET request to the URL that is specified in the environment variable `IP_LIST_SOURCE`.

-The document at this URL should be simple text, one IP address per line, like
-this:
+If the environment variable `IP_LIST_FORMAT` is `plain`, the document at the source URL should be simple text, one IP address per line, like this:

     1.2.3.4
     5.6.7.8